AhnTus/AhnTus/README.md

 - 🏡 I'm from Hai Duong City.
 - 🔭 I’m currently learning Information Technology.
-- 📌 My goal is to become a data and artificial intelligence engineer.
+- 📌 My goal is to become a Data & Artificial Intelligence Engineer.
 - 📫 How to reach me: anhtu21022004@gmail.com

 ## Activities: